aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 18,000 children starve to death every day.
+They would have loved this cookie.

-Last update: Tue Aug  5 05:21:01 2025
+Last update: Wed Aug  6 05:22:27 2025

 ### Let's play! 🎮